-For the Romanian CanSat Competition 2022 launch campaign, this data must be stored at least every second in an on-board removable memory card and the CanSat must send over IP also its last known location in order to be recuperated.
-For the European CanSat Competition 2022 launch campaign, this data must be stored at least every second in an on-board removable memory card2..
+For the Romanian CanSat Competition 2023 launch campaign, this data must be stored at least every second in an on-board removable memory card and the CanSat must send over IP or by other radio method also its last known location in order to be recuperated.
+For the European CanSat Competition 2023 launch campaign, please consult the latest guidelines available on the esa.int website2..